jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 ************************************
 This set of macros is developed for data reduction of USAXS data obtained on APS USAXS instrument beamline instrument.
-It runs on Wavemetrics Igor Pro version 8.03 and higher.
+It runs on Wavemetrics Igor Pro version 8.04 and higher.

 Modification history:
 _____________________________________________________________________________________
-1.981
+1.99 10/10/2021
 Fixed all fixed length wave names (hopefully).
 Now should use long names if user chooses so in Configuration for all waves and folders.
 Sample Survey tool -  multiple row selection enabled, Clipboard now handles multiple rows.
 Manual updated.
+Added ability to import image from jpg/tiff/gif... files
+Minor changes to various setting to make user life easier.
+Step scanning in BlueSky (uses Nexus file) now fully supported and well tested.

 1.98 9/3/2020